canadaprogrammer/pwa-todos/README.md

   5. the service worker 'listens' for events, fetch and caching

   - when refreshed the page
+  - when refreshed the page
+  - when refreshed the page
+  - when refreshed the page

     > 1. app.js - register the service worker